Islamic eschatology: "Limbo" or al-aʿrāf in Islam

-"What some have called" the "Limbo" Theory of Islam, as described by Jane Smith and Yvonne Haddad, implies that some individuals are not immediately sent to The Fire or The Garden, but are held in a state of limbo.
-Smith and Haddad believe it is "very doubtful" that the Qur'anic meant for al-aʿrāf to be understood as "an abode for those ... in an intermediate category, but this has come to be the most commonly held interpretation".
+This has been called the "Limbo" theory of Islam, as described by Jane Smith and Yvonne Haddad.
+It implies that some individuals are not immediately sent to The Fire or The Garden, but are held in a state of limbo.
+Smith and Haddad believe it is "very doubtful" that the Qur'anic meant for al-aʿrāf to be understood as an abode for those deceased in an "intermediate category", but this has come to be "the most commonly held interpretation".

-As for who the inhabitants of the inhabits al-aʿrāf are, the "majority of exegetes" support the theory that they are persons whose actions balance in terms of merit and demerit – whose good deeds keep them from the Fire and whose evil deeds keep them from the Garden.
-They will be the last to enter the Garden, at the mercy of their Lord.
+As for who the inhabitants of al-aʿrāf are, the "majority of exegetes" support the theory that they are those whose actions in dunya were balanced – whose good deeds keep them from the Fire and whose evil deeds keep them from the Garden.
+After everyone else has been let into the Garden, and if the mercy of their Lord permits it, they will be allowed in.